SELECT¶

 A few simple examples are provided below.

-For examples related to querying an event table (whose schema is predefined by Snowflake), refer to Accessing Logged Message Data and Accessing Trace Data.
+For examples related to querying an event table (whose schema is predefined by Snowflake), refer to Viewing log messages and Viewing trace data.

 Some of the queries below use the following tables and data: